Reiginayari/AppDev-TaskManager/README.md

-# AppDev Task Manager
+# TaskMan

-AppDev Task Manager is a web application designed to help users manage tasks efficiently.
+TaskMan is a web application designed to help users manage tasks efficiently.
 It allows users to create, update, and delete tasks, as well as manage co-taskers.

 ## Members
 - Reigina  Mascariñas